angles-n-daemons/angles-n-daemons.github.io/content/post/20210330-k8s-web-deployments.md

 And in that moment you realize what had happened.
 For those who don’t know how modern web app deployments work, there’s generally a build step - where all the javascript gets compiled into a file (or set of files) with a unique name and is placed in some build directory.
 There’s an index.html file that is also built, which references those unique build files.

 Because these build names will be unique between deployments (and therefore containers) a request for index.html to Deployment A - will trigger a request for a.minified.js by the browser.
 If that request gets routed to a pod in Deployment B the request will fail, because B will only have b.minified.js.
-In this way, kubernetes safe rollout behavior became an ironically fatal quirk in your deployment.
+In this way, kubernetes' safe rollout behavior became an ironically fatal quirk in your deployment.

 ![The issue with two live deployments](/img/k8s-web-ascii.png)